History of Toyota

 The history of Toyota started in 1933 with the company being a division of Toyoda Automatic Loom Works devoted to the production of cars under the direction of the founder's son, Kiichiro Toyoda.
 Kiichiro Toyoda had traveled to Europe and the United States in 1929 to investigate automobile production and had begun researching gasoline-powered engines in 1930.
 Toyoda Automatic Loom Works was encouraged to develop automobile production by the Japanese government, which needed domestic vehicle production, due to the war with China.
 Kiichiro Toyoda seized this opportunity to establish the Automotive Production Division on September 1, 1933, and began preparing to build prototype vehicles.
 In 1934, the division produced its first Type A Engine, which was used in the first Model A1 passenger car in May 1935 and the G1 truck in August 1935.
 Production of the Model AA passenger car started in 1936.
 Early vehicles bear a striking resemblance to the Dodge Power Wagon and 1930's Chevrolet, with some parts actually interchanging with their American originals.

-Although the Toyota Group is best known today for its cars, it is still in the textile business and still makes automatic looms, which are now computerized, and electric sewing machines which are available, worldwide.
+Although the Toyota Group is best known today for its cars, it is still in the textile business and still makes automatic looms, which are now computerized, and electric sewing machines which are available worldwide.

 Beginning

 Toyota Motor Co. was established as an independent and separate company in 1937.
 Although the founding family's name was written in the Kanji "豊田" (rendered as "Toyoda"), the company name was changed to a similar word in katakana - トヨタ (rendered as "Toyota") because the latter has 8 strokes which is regarded as a lucky number in East Asian culture.
 Since Kanji are essentially Chinese characters, in Chinese speaking markets, the company and its vehicles are still referred to by the original Kanji name (豐田 (丰田, fēng tián)), but with Chinese pronunciation.

 With the Japanese economy modernizing and expanding during the 1930s, both Ford and GM had built factories in Japan where vehicles were imported from America in knock down kits and assembled locally.
 The Ford Yokohama facility started in March 1925 and GM built a factory at Osaka starting in April 1927.
 By 1929, both Ford and GM controlled most of the Japanese automobile market, producing 28,000 vehicles in 1929.
 During development of the company's first car, the Toyota AA, the company purchased locally manufactured GM and Ford products, reverse engineered them, and hired engineers who had previously worked at the Japanese Ford and GM factories in developing Toyota products.

-During the Pacific War (World War II) the company was dedicated to truck production for the Imperial Japanese Army.
-Because of severe shortages in Japan, military trucks were kept as simple as possible.
-For example, the trucks had only one headlight in the center of the hood.
-The war ended shortly before a scheduled Allied bombing run on the Toyota factories in Aichi.